Sign up to our mailing list

 - Greater clarity in Section 1A Small Entities on the disclosures required to give a true and fair view.

-Companies need to start to prepare for the wider business impacts of these changes, including
+Companies should already have been preparing for the wider business impacts of these changes, including

 1) undertaking an impact assessment on your revenue and lease accounting

-2) considering if you need to change your data and IT system requirements to track revenue and lease contracts and to satisfy new disclosure requirements
+2) considering the need to change data and IT system requirements to track revenue and lease contracts and to satisfy new disclosure requirements

-3) as profits and balance sheets could change, you may need to renegotiate key agreements which are impacted.
-This could include bonus arrangements with targets linked to EBITDA, and loan covenants, such as those related to net debt, interest cover, or EBITDA
+3) as profits and balance sheets could change, key agreements which are impacted may have needed to be re-negotiated.
+This could cover bonus arrangements with targets linked to EBITDA, and loan covenants, such as those related to net debt, interest cover, or EBITDA

-4) consider dividend plans: where the timing of revenue recognition changes, there could be significant impacts on profits and thus distributable reserves, affecting a company’s ability to pay out dividends.
+4) consider the impact on dividends: where the timing of revenue recognition changes, there could be significant impacts on profits and thus distributable reserves, affecting a company’s ability to pay out dividends.

 If you want to find out more about the changes, contact your local audit or accountancy partner or email us your enquiry.